henriquejpb/spice-http/README.md

 HTTP module of the Spice framework.

-This module attepmts to represent some HTTP components as PHP Objects in order to ease request handling.
+This module attempts to represent some HTTP components as PHP Objects in order to ease request handling.

 For performance and simplicity sake, this implementation is as basic as it can be.
 Therefore, no validation is done on headers names or values, for example.

-However, it does validates essencial parts of the protocol, such as version and structure.
+However, it does validates essential parts of the protocol, such as version and structure.

 In other words, this implementation assumes that the programmer knows the basics of HTTP protocol and its messages.